cossio/StatPhysCompX/README.md

 Codes in Julia: https://github.com/cossio/PHY433.jl.

-- Simulations of the 2D Ising model.
-Source code (in Julia): https://github.com/cossio/IsingModels.jl.
+- Simulations of the 2D Ising model, with Metropolis and Wolff algorithms: https://github.com/cossio/IsingModels.jl.
+- Conserved order-parameter Ising model with the Kawasaki algorithm: https://github.com/cossio/PHY433.jl/blob/main/pluto/COP.jl.
+This is a Pluto notebook.

 # Setting up Julia

 The recommended way to install Julia is to use the Juliaup installer.
 See https://julialang.org/install/.

+We also use Pluto notebooks, which are a Julia package that allows you to create interactive notebooks.
+To install Pluto, see https://plutojl.org/#install.